unicorndog1/DCS-UrbanSandbox/README.md

 The missions are designed around the Huey, but if you run as a multiplayer, you can use the dynamic spawn with whatever chopper you wish.
 Since all missions are randomly generated, you can play anywhere on the map or on the map of your choice with slight modifications, see the Github page

 ## Prequisities
-This mission uses [Civilian Objects] https://forum.dcs.world/topic/270558-civilian-objects-and-vehicles/ but will substitue units if it's not present (like the "yellow ambulance").
+This mission uses (Civilian Objects and Vehicles)[https://forum.dcs.world/topic/270558-civilian-objects-and-vehicles/] but will substitue units if it's not present (like the "yellow ambulance").
 I highly recommend downloading it as it makes certain missions like the car chase more fun.

 Everything below is AI generated with light editing, better documentation to come